wanliqun/go-wallet-app/docs/system_design.md

     - name: User name for display or login
     - email: Email address for verification or notification
 - Vault: Stores funds in a specific currency for each user (replacing "wallet" for clarity):
-    - currency: Type of currency (e.g., USD, BTC)
+    - currency: Type of currency (e.g., USDT, BTC)
     - amount: Current balance in that currency
 - Transaction: Records every movement of funds:
     - type: Type of transaction (e.g., deposit, withdrawal, transfer)